 The Basics of Brain Health

-The brain is the most important organ we know.
+The brain is the most important organ in our bodies.
 Located in our central nervous system, it captures our memories and emotions, allows us to think efficiently, and regulates our breathing.
-Everything comes back to the three pound, fatty organ in our heads.
+Everything comes back to this three pound, fatty organ in our heads.

 So we can live a happy, full life.

 With a healthy brain, we can enable make decisions and problem-solve, move, communicate, retain memories, and receive senses.
-Without any potential risks or diseases present, we are able to go through life day-to-day unhindered.
+Without any potential risks or diseases present, we are able to navigate day-to-day life unhindered.

 Why Is It Important